 Be done with your dead-end relationship!

-There is something about these dead-end relationships – although you may suspect you could be in one, somehow you want to believe that you are not.
-Even if you are 99% positive it will not reach its logical destination, what keeps you staying is the
+There is something about these dead-end relationships: although we may suspect we could be in one, somehow we still want to believe that we are not.

 Are you stuck in this ‘something will change’ dream?
 How about these annoying thoughts you have been having for the last 12 months (or perhaps even years): ‘If I wait just a little bit longer he will finally come to his senses’, ‘ Should I please him harder to make him realize what a great woman I am?’, ‘ If he is still with me, after all these years, then perhaps I do mean something to him’?